-With rising costs, food has become a significant part of every family’s budget.
+With rising costs and inflation, food has become a significant part of every family’s budget.
 In fact, it’s estimated that the average American family spends 12.74% of their budget on food.
 With that in mind, the thought of spending even more money to stock an emergency food pantry might seem a little overwhelming for some.

 While the extra cost might seem like a burden, the fact is, we all need to have a stockpile of emergency food on hand at all times.
-Just one look at recent events, is enough to show you how easily our modern food delivery systems can be thrown out of whack.
-From natural disasters, to future events like further economic problems, the need to have a stockpile of emergency food and supplies is something we can’t ignore.
+Just one look at what happens during predictable disasters is enough to show you how easily our modern food delivery systems can be thrown out of whack.
+From natural disasters and localized crisis situations to large-scale events like further economic problems and social unrest, the need to have a stockpile of emergency food and supplies is something you can’t ignore.

-With the country over 16 trillion dollars in debt, and unfunded obligations that make the actual debt number about $120 trillion, it doesn’t take an economist to see that we are in for some major trouble in the months and years ahead.
+With the country over 19 trillion dollars in debt and unfunded obligations that make the actual debt number about $120 trillion, it doesn’t take an economist to see that we are in for some major trouble in the months and years ahead.

 The cost of food isn’t going down!

-Anyone who buys food knows the cost of everything has been going up pretty quickly.
-Even foods that were once relatively cheap, like rice, beans, and flours are all starting to quickly go up in price.
-But if you followed the advice on this site, or did any form of prepping over the last couple of years, you probably actually have more money on hand than if you had went about your normal everyday life.
+Anyone who buys supplies for their family knows the cost of everything has been going up pretty quickly.
+Even foods that were once relatively cheap, like rice, beans, and flours are all starting to go up in price.
+But if you followed the advice on this site, or did any form of prepping over the last couple of years, you probably have more money on hand now than if you had gone about your normal everyday life.

-While that may seem odd to those who haven’t started, the fact is prepping doesn’t have to break the bank.
+While that may seem like an odd concept to those who haven’t started, the fact is, prepping doesn’t have to break the bank.
 In fact, if done in the right way, it may actually save you and your family a significant amount of money.

 Six Tips that will help you Save Money & Guarantee You Have Food When the SHTF